BalticSea-ClimateTraffic/visuals/preciptype.md

 ---
 layout: page
-title: Rainfall type
+title: Precipitation type
 ---

-Average phase of precipitation <br>
+Form of precipiation: water (rain), sleet or snow. <br>
 More information on the bottom of the page.

-## Interactive Plots
+Choose:s
 <div style="margin-bottom: 15px;">
   <label for="period1">Period: </label>
   <select id="period1">